 Protesters against the coup, around the Country, in places like Chiang Mai (North), Pattaya and Khon Kaen (North-East) are not giving up meekly and are not, seemingly, allowing time for cooling down.
 But I suspect they are relatively few in number.
 There is continued unrest, due to the 10 year Islamic insurgency, in the South where 10 bombs exploded on Saturday killing 3 people and injuring 63.

-General Prayuth Chan-0cha appears to be making the necessary changes that will enable the Junta to control the Country quickly.
+General Prayuth Chan-0cha appears to be making the necessary changes, since Thailand’s King approves Coup, that will enable the Junta to control the Country quickly.
 He has dissolved the Senate, the lower House of Parliament and suspended the Constitution.
 New laws which the Junta may deem necessary will now not have to be approved by parliament.
 The Chief of Police has been dismissed and activists, editors of newspapers and journalists have been ordered to report to the Army.
 Despite the understandable concerns it appears the General is doing everything to stabilise the situation as quickly as possible.

-There are plenty of views and opinions flying around but it is far from clear as to what the Military’s intentions are at this stage.
+There are plenty of views since Thailand’s King approves Coup, and there are many opinions flying around but it is far from clear as to what the Military’s intentions are at this stage.

 Undoubtedly the economy will take a further knock as it has done, for example, due to the government’s failure to pay farmers under the rice subsidy scheme.
 The Junta has indicated it will honour the commitment by paying all the farmers by the end of June.
 Maybe this will help to pacify the farmers, most of whom are or were supporters of the deposed Yingluck Shinawatra government.